rtcharity/resources.eahub.org/content/guides_and_tips/a-guide-to-effective-altruism-fellowships.md

 * Discussion #9: Effective Altruism Community Building and Living As An Aspiring Effective Altruist
 * Discussion #10: Wrapping Up the Fellowship and Discussing Remaining Issues

-**Too little focus on the long term?** You might notice that only 2 out of 10 topics are directly related to existential risks and “long-termism.”
+<u>**Too little focus on the long term?**</u> You might notice that only 2 out of 10 topics are directly related to existential risks and “long-termism.”
 This might seem at odds with the “mainstream” [view](https://www.centreforeffectivealtruism.org/ceas-current-thinking/) [within](https://80000hours.org/articles/future-generations/) [EA](https://www.openphilanthropy.org/about/vision-and-values). ([Whether this really is the mainstream view, and whether it should be](https://forum.effectivealtruism.org/posts/2qGL7FoTEZTwp38ij/problems-with-ea-representativeness-and-how-to-solve-it), are perfectly interesting questions that are beyond the scope of this piece.)

 Here’s the reasoning behind this decision: